Principal component analysis for second-order stationary vector time series: Numerical Properties

 \end{example}

-\begin{example} Fig.\ref{measles} displays the weekly notified measles cases in 7 cities in England (i.e. London, Bristol, Liverpool, Manchester, Newcastle, Birmingham and Sheffield) in 1948-1965, before the advent of vaccination.
+\begin{example} We consider the weekly notified measles cases in 7 cities in England (i.e. London, Bristol, Liverpool, Manchester, Newcastle, Birmingham and Sheffield) in 1948 -- 1965, before the advent of vaccination.
 All the 7 series show biennial cycles, which is a common feature in measles dynamics in the pre-vaccination period.
-This biennial cycling is the major driving force for the cross correlations among different component series displayed in Fig.\ref{measlesACF}.
-The sample size is $n=937$.
+This biennial cycling is the major driving force for the cross correlations among different component series displayed in Fig \ref{measlesACF}(a).
+The cross correlogram of the transformed data is displayed in Fig \ref{measlesACF}(b).
+Since none of the transformed component series are white noise, the confidence bounds in Fig \ref{measlesACF}(b) could be misleading; see Remark 1(i).

-The cross correlogram of the transformed data is displayed in Fig.\ref{measlesTransfACF}.
-Since none of the transformed component series are white noise, the confidence bounds in Fig.\ref{measlesTransfACF} could be misleading; see Remark 1(i) above.
 We apply prewhitening to each transformed component time series by fitting an AR model with the order determined by AIC and with the maximum order set at 5.
-Now all those 7 filtered time series behave like white noise.
-But there are still quite a few small but significant cross correlations here and there.
-Fig.\ref{measlesRatio}(a) plots, in descending order, the maximum cross correlations $\wh L_n(i,j)$ for $1\le i < j \le 7$ for those 7 transformed and prewhitened series; see (\ref{b19}).
-As $1.96/\sqrt{n}=0.064$ now, one may argue that the segmentation assumption (\ref{b1}) does not hold for this example.
-Consequently the ratio estimator $\wh r$ defined in (\ref{b14}) does not make any sense for this example; see also Fig.\ref{measlesRatio}(b).
+Although all those 7 filtered time series behave like white noise, there are still quite a few small but significant cross correlations here and there.
+Fig \ref{measlesRatio}(a) plots, in descending order, the maximum cross correlations $\wh L_n(i,j)$ defined in (\ref{b19}) for those 7 transformed and prewhitened series.
+As $1.96/\sqrt{n}=0.064$ with $n=937$ now, one may argue that the segmentation assumption does not hold for this example.
+Consequently the ratio estimator $\wh r$ defined in (\ref{b14}) does not make any sense for this example; see also Fig \ref{measlesRatio}(b).

-Nevertheless Fig.\ref{measlesRatio}(a) ranks the pairs of transformed component series according to the strength of the cross correlation.
+Nevertheless Fig \ref{measlesRatio}(a) ranks the pairs of transformed component series according to the strength of the cross correlation.
 If we would only accept $r$ connected pairs, this leads to an {\sl approximate} segmentation according to the rule set in Section \ref{sec220}.
 By doing this, we effectively ignore some small, though still statistically significant, cross correlations.
-Table~\ref{tab1} lists the different segmentations corresponding to the different values of $r$.
-It shows that the group \{4, 5\} is always present until all the 7 series merge together.
-Further it only takes 6 connected pairs, corresponding to the 6 largest points in Fig.\ref{measlesRatio}(a), to merge all the series together.
+Table\ref{tab1} lists the different segmentations corresponding to the different values of $r$.
+It shows that the group \{4,\,5\} is always present until all the 7 series merge together.
+Further it only takes 6 connected pairs, corresponding to the 6 largest points in Fig \ref{measlesRatio}(a), to merge all the series together.